Local User Management#

 Manage data in Gluu LDAP#

-All the data generated by the Gluu Server is stored in the local LDAP server included in every deployment.
+All data generated by and stored in the Gluu Server is available in the local LDAP server included in every deployment.
 This includes OpenID Connect client data, session data, tokens, user data, and more.

-Use an LDAP browser like JXplorer and can find the configuration in
+Use an LDAP browser like JXplorer and find configuration data in

 ssh -L 5901:localhost:1636 root@[ip_of_Gluu_server]